 files) to get a newpdf

 file.Then maybe you could just try a different tool that extracts real images rather than jbig2 streams?
-I personally use a self-written script employing the PdfImage helper model of pikepdf to extract images from PDFs.
+I'm using a custom script with the PdfImage helper model of pikepdf to extract images from PDFs.

 This is my script in case it helps you.
 It also searches for images inside Form XObjects and applies a possible